eniac/paella/sosp23_artifact/setup/README.md

 *Note that you should skip this part if you are using the machine we provided, as it already has the environment set up.*

-The following scripts install stuff in the `/bigdisk` directory.
-If you want to change the installation location, modify the `PREFIX` variable at the top of each script.
+The following scripts install stuff in the `/bigdisk` directory by default.
+If you want to change the installation location, you can use the `-p` argument (e.g., `./install_dependencies.sh -p /my_dir`).

 First, `cd` into the `setup/` directory if you have not done so yet.